 - Julius being less predictable.
 (I wanted him to be more than he seemed and not turn into who he was at the end of the book because it was extremely predictable.
 He was straight-up creepy and sad.)

 - Mrs. Embers.
-(We never see her because .)
+(We never see her because [spoiler]she was sent to the sanitarium after Stephen’s death[/spoiler] .)

 Don’t be fooled by things I wanted to see in the book.
 It’s not saying I don’t like the book.
 Quite the opposite.
 I really liked it.
 I just saw some things that I wanted see more of and less.